FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ### Revocation

 Because it is difficult to invalidate JWTs once issued--one of their benefits is that they are stateless, which means that their holders don't need to reach out to any server to verify they are valid--you should keep their lifetime on the order of hours or minutes, rather than days or months.
-Such quick expiration means that should a JWT be stolen, the stolen JWT will eventually expire and no longer be accepted by the consumer.
+Short lifetimes mean that should a JWT be stolen, the stolen token will soon expire and no longer be accepted by the consumer.

 But there are times, such as a data breach or a user logging out of your application, when you'll want to revoke tokens, either across a system or on a more granular level.
 You have a few choices here.
 These are in order of how much effort implementation would require from the token consumer: